When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Who’s the Winner? - It’s a Tie!

-In terms of pricing, both ExpressVPN and Surfshark offer competitive pricing plans, with discounts available for long-term plans.
-Ultimately, it comes down to which subscription plan best fits your budget and needs.
+Both ExpressVPN and Surfshark offer competitive pricing plans, with discounts available for long-term plans.
+However, it ultimately comes down to which subscription plan best fits your budget and needs.

 If you prefer a monthly subscription, we recommend you get ExpressVPN as it has a lower price than Surfshark's monthly plan.
 For a 2-year subscription, you can never go wrong if you get Surfshark.